ghiscoding/slickgrid-universal/README.md

 3. Build (bundle)

-You also need to run a full build if you want to run the Jest unit tests
+You also need to run a full build in order to run the Jest unit tests

 ```bash
 pnpm run bundle
 ```

 ### Tests
-You must go through Installation Steps 1-2 (or 1,3) prior to running the Jest unit tests OR steps 1-2 when running Cypress E2E tests.
+You must go through Installation Steps 1-3 prior to running the Jest unit tests OR steps 1-2 when running Cypress E2E tests.

 #### Jest Unit Tests
-To run all unit tests (with Jest), you can run one of the following commands (make sure that steps 1,3 were executed prior to running this command)
+To run all unit tests (with Jest), you can run one of the following commands (make sure that steps 1-3 were executed prior to running this command)
 ```bash
 pnpm run test